HomeBlogPlumbingBC Hot Water Tank Warranties: A Homeowner's Guide to Coverage

 What is an anode rod and is it covered by warranty?

 The anode rod is a critical component that protects your tank from corrosion.
 It is a "sacrificial" rod that corrodes instead of the tank lining.
-Anode rods are considered a maintenance item and are typically covered under the parts warranty for one to two years.
+Anode rods are considered a maintenance item and are typically covered under the parts coverage for one to two years.
 They should be inspected annually and replaced when depleted.

 If you are experiencing issues with your hot water tank or have questions about your warranty, the licensed and experienced team at Budget Heating and Plumbing Services is here to help.
 We have been serving the Lower Mainland and Fraser Valley for over 13 years.
 Contact Budget Heating and Plumbing at 604-343-1985 for a free estimate or visit our plumbing services page for more information.